-This plan allows students to have any 75 meals per semester as they choose in our all-youcare-to-eat Stewart Dining Hall.
+This plan allows students to have any 75 meals per semester as they choose in our all-you-care-to-eat Stewart Dining Hall.
 They will receive 650 Flex Dollars to use at any dining location on campus.
-With this meal plan, the card holder may choose to treat guests.
+Unused meals do not carry forward.